9 Financials Stocks Whale Activity In Today's Session

 Explanation

-• Regarding HOOD HOOD, we observe a call option sweep with bearish sentiment.
-It expires in 17 day(s) on August 19, 2022.
-Parties traded 1000 contract(s) at a $10.00 strike.
-This particular call needed to be split into 31 different trades to become filled.
-The total cost received by the writing party (or parties) was $42.3K, with a price of $42.0 per contract.
-There were 16323 open contracts at this strike prior to today, and today 5595 contract(s) were bought and sold.
+• Regarding UPST UPST, we observe a call option sweep with bearish sentiment.
+It expires in 2 day(s) on August 12, 2022.
+Parties traded 251 contract(s) at a $35.00 strike.
+This particular call needed to be split into 16 different trades to become filled.
+The total cost received by the writing party (or parties) was $27.1K, with a price of $106.0 per contract.
+There were 3080 open contracts at this strike prior to today, and today 11819 contract(s) were bought and sold.

-• Regarding SCHW SCHW, we observe a put option trade with bullish sentiment.
-It expires in 318 day(s) on June 16, 2023.
-Parties traded 48 contract(s) at a $65.00 strike.
-The total cost received by the writing party (or parties) was $32.6K, with a price of $680.0 per contract.
-There were 860 open contracts at this strike prior to today, and today 487 contract(s) were bought and sold.
+• Regarding SPGI SPGI, we observe a call option trade with bullish sentiment.
+It expires in 37 day(s) on September 16, 2022.
+Parties traded 280 contract(s) at a $380.00 strike.
+The total cost received by the writing party (or parties) was $548.8K, with a price of $1960.0 per contract.
+There were 3285 open contracts at this strike prior to today, and today 2263 contract(s) were bought and sold.

-• Regarding XP XP, we observe a call option sweep with bullish sentiment.
-It expires in 17 day(s) on August 19, 2022.
-Parties traded 410 contract(s) at a $23.00 strike.
-This particular call needed to be split into 17 different trades to become filled.
-The total cost received by the writing party (or parties) was $32.8K, with a price of $80.0 per contract.
-There were 64 open contracts at this strike prior to today, and today 410 contract(s) were bought and sold.
+• Regarding AIG AIG, we observe a call option sweep with bullish sentiment.
+It expires in 37 day(s) on September 16, 2022.
+Parties traded 420 contract(s) at a $57.50 strike.
+This particular call needed to be split into 15 different trades to become filled.
+The total cost received by the writing party (or parties) was $33.6K, with a price of $79.0 per contract.
+There were 731 open contracts at this strike prior to today, and today 1167 contract(s) were bought and sold.

-• For JPM JPM, we notice a call option trade that happens to be bullish, expiring in 318 day(s) on June 16, 2023.
-This event was a transfer of 400 contract(s) at a $140.00 strike.
-The total cost received by the writing party (or parties) was $122.0K, with a price of $305.0 per contract.
-There were 1546 open contracts at this strike prior to today, and today 401 contract(s) were bought and sold.
+• For GS GS, we notice a call option trade that happens to be bearish, expiring in 219 day(s) on March 17, 2023.
+This event was a transfer of 17 contract(s) at a $340.00 strike.
+The total cost received by the writing party (or parties) was $59.5K, with a price of $3505.0 per contract.
+There were 248 open contracts at this strike prior to today, and today 234 contract(s) were bought and sold.

 Options Alert Terminology